1. What funding is available for master's degree students?

 7. I am not a Conservative Jew.
 Should I still apply?

 Yes!
-The Davidson School is an egalitarian pluralistic school of Jewish education.
+The Davidson School is a multi-denominational school of Jewish education.
 We train people from all backgrounds to be excellent Jewish educators in all settings and movements.

 1. What degrees can I earn at The Davidson School?